Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 ## Set environment variables locally

-The extension and CLI uses environment variables for authentication and configuration.
+The extension and CLI use environment variables for authentication and configuration.
 The following table shows the different options and when to use them:

 | Location | Affects | Session state | When to use |
 |-----------|----------|-----------|-----------|